Create an account sign-up-diamond

 Explore Spain one step at a time, from the high Pyrenees to the Atlantic coast.

-Spain is a dream destination for walking enthusiasts.
+Spain is a dream destination for walking enthusiasts, and the challenge for 2026 is to figure out where to trek in Spain!
 With its rich and complex history, Mediterranean climate, diverse geography, and timeworn footpaths that stretch across mountains, coastlines, and ancient cities, this is a country best experienced on foot.
 Whether you're seeking solitude in the Pyrenees, reflection on a pilgrim path, or the serenity of the Mediterranean coast, hiking in Spain delivers an incredible adventure that you won’t soon forget.

 Here are six of the very best long-distance walking routes that Spain has to offer: